Moving to the Netherlands: Expat Guide (2026)

 Even if you are exempt from the integration requirement, learning Dutch helps with reading official correspondence, understanding workplace dynamics, and building relationships with Dutch neighbours and colleagues.

-Start with an app like Babbel before you arrive, and consider enrolling in a local language course once you are settled.
-Many municipalities offer subsidized Dutch classes for newcomers.
+Working with a Dutch tutor on a platform like iTalki before you arrive is one of the fastest ways to build conversational confidence.
+Consider enrolling in a local language course once you are settled — many municipalities offer subsidized Dutch classes for newcomers.

 Practical Tips